What is group health insurance?

 Conclusion

-While most employers offer group health insurance, it can be extremely expensive and time-consuming to administer.
+While most employers offer group health insurance, it can be expensive and time-consuming to administer.
 The one-size-fits-all approach to group coverage can also leave your employees with fewer options for the healthcare services they need.
 That's why many organizations are switching to more personalized health benefits like HRAs to better attract and retain top talent.

-1. Employer-Sponsored Health Insurance 101
+1. KFF Employer-Sponsored Health Insurance 101

-2. 2024 Employer Health Benefits Survey
+2. KFF 2025 Employer Health Benefits Survey

 3. The Development and Growth of Employer-Provided Health Insurance